 This is a simple (but free and ad-free) app to pretend to walk the Silk Road.
 It is currently in beta test, determining if there is sufficient interest.
-We are doing a Kickstarter to raise the money for art and to see if there is sufficient interest.
+We successfully raised the money for art, so the app will be released fall 2021.

 - Tyre, Lebanon and Samarkand, Uzbekistan

 - Ctesiphon, Iraq and Samarkand, Uzbekistan

 Because we raised enough funds for more images, I added these:

 - Samarkand, Uzbekistan and Turfan (near Ürümqi!), China

 - Samarkand, Uzbekistan and Chang’an China (known today as Xi’an)